Pleb5/Pleb5.github.io/pages/quest-7-nokyc-bitcoin.md

     18. Change from `“Fixed amount”` to `“Amount range”` for the offer.
 Don’t go over your sender wallets limit because you won’t be able to sell the sats you don’t have ;)
     19. Go to `“Create new payment instruction”`
     20. Choose any payment method.
 It doesn’t matter since there will be no real fiat payment
-    21. Use 24 hours access option and add an `Offer Description`
+    21. Use 24 hours access option and add an `Offer Description` if you want
     22. See how the trade process goes at the bottom of the page
     23. Click `“Create offer to sell BTC”` (hopefully last time you do this ;)
 5. Go to the other account and take the offer